-Experimental Setup.
-Two types of hosts are used in this experiment.
+Experimental Setup: Two types of hosts are used in this experiment.
 A server listening on port 80 and waiting for TCP connection requests is equipped with Ubuntu 18.04 (kernel version 5.5) with a prefix of 152.136.0.0/16.
 Attack machines locate in different positions with independent IP addresses.
 We use these IP addresses to detect victim clients to the server.
 The attack machines are equipped with Ubuntu 18.04 (kernel version 4.15) and are able to send packets to the server with spoofed IP addresses.

-Results with One Attacker IP Address.
-When having only one IP address, an attacker can detect more than 2 million victim clients to the server.
+Results With One Attacker IP Address: When having only one IP address, an attacker can detect more than 2 million victim clients to the server.
 In this scenario, we deploy one attack machine and assign IP address from a target IP list, which contains several prefixes owned by different organizations.
 The attack machine clears the DF flag of the server's TCP packets to IP addresses in these prefixes via forging ICMP "Fragmentation Needed" messages, and then it scans the target prefixes to identify potential victim clients that share the same hash-based IPID counter with the attack machine on the server.
-The attacker terminates the scanning process after scanning all IP addresses within the prefix or reaching the time limit (30 minutes in our experiment).
-The experimental results are shown in Table 1.
-By using only one attack machine, the attacker can detect a considerable number of potential victim clients.
-For instance, the numbers of victim clients that collide with the attack machine are 179, 156, and 121 in the prefixes of 3.208.0.0/12, 101.80.0.0/12 and 50.16.0.0/14, respectively.
-It takes 14.0 seconds on average to detect a potential victim client.
-Average outbound traffic of the attack machine is 125.14 KB/s (i.e., around 584 packets/s).
+The experimental results are shown in Table I. By using only one attack machine (i.e., one attacker IP address), the attacker can detect a considerable number of potential victim clients in different organizations.
+For instance, as shown in the last row of Table I, the number of victim clients that collide with the attack machine are 179 in the prefixes of 3.208.0.0/12 (owned by Amazon).
+The time costs of identifying these victim clients are 30.0 minutes, i.e., it takes 10.1 seconds on average to detect a victim client.
+The average outbound traffic of the attack machine is 125.14 KB/s (i.e., around 584 packets/s).
 Thus, it is difficult to detect the malicious probing, e.g., by leveraging network traffic monitoring systems.